 Later that decade, an American designer named Margot Fraser stumbled upon the shoes while on a spa trip to Germany and became a fan.
 After returning to the Bay Area, she wrote a letter to Birkenstock, initiating a distribution partnership to bring the shoes to the U.S. American shoe stores, however, were more robust to persuade: They turned her down, saying that nobody would wear those “ugly” shoes.
 So Fraser turned to health food and wellness stores in Northern California.
 Eventually, the shoes would find a following with the Bay Area hippies and Berkeley students.

-In the past couple of years, the company has been introducing new styles to make its footwear range look less orthopedic and more fashionable.
+The company has been introducing new styles to make its footwear range look less orthopedic and more fashionable in the past couple of years.
 Design teams based in the U.S. and Cologne, Germany, watch the markets in New York City, Los Angeles, and London closely to anticipate what customers will want in six months.
-The company has developed boots in favorite silhouettes–such as a demi boot–as well as pool-friendly sandals that are cheaper ($40) than the regular shoes.
-Birkenstock has also collaborated with fashion designers such as Rick Owens, who crafted calf-hair Birkenstocks that premiered at New York Fashion Week in 2017.
+The company has developed boots in favorite silhouettes–such as a demi boot–and pool-friendly sandals that are cheaper ($40) than regular shoes.
+Birkenstock has collaborated with fashion designers such as Rick Owens, who crafted calf-hair Birkenstocks that premiered at New York Fashion Week in 2017.

 Despite the stylish upgrades, the emphasis on comfort has not changed.
 Cork, leather, and latex are still the shoes’ primary materials, according to Kahan.
 “We haven’t changed who we are or the simple technology of what makes Birkenstock Birkenstock,” he says.
 Details have been added.
 For instance, in the 1980s, the company created the proprietary fake leather Birko-Flor to bring about environmental awareness.